ARTE FRANCE, ROCHE PRODUCTIONS

 TV, NON-THEATRICAL, INTERNET, VOD

-Last August, on the 5th, novelist Toni Morrison, first black woman author being awarded the Nobel Prize of Literature, passed away at the age of 88.
+On August 5, 2019, novelist Toni Morrison, first black woman author being awarded the Nobel Prize of Literature, passed away at the age of 88.
 Her eleven novels were translated in dozens of languages, and she is considered a true figurehead of African-American literature.

 She, who Barack Obama remembered as « a national treasure » the day after she died, has considerably marked the History of the United States through her commitments and the literary and cultural revolution she has initiated.
 For almost 50 years, being by turns a critic, a book editor, a college professor, a creative author of novels, poems and essays, Morrison claimed the invention of a black writing and brought the light on what was kept quiet, smothered, in the US history.
 She put words on and pointed out what was silenced and repressed: the Black history.